voxel51/fiftyone/docs/source/teams/pluggable_auth.md

-This section describes how to get up and running with the auth features added in v1.6.0, including “air gapped” support (also called :ref:`internal mode <internal-mode>`), removing dependencies on Auth0, and sourcing users and directory metadata within FiftyOne Teams.
-These steps are only required to run FiftyOne Teams in :ref:`internal mode <internal-mode>` and can be skipped if using Auth0 (legacy mode).
+This section describes how to get up and running with the auth features added in v1.6.0, including “air gapped” support (also called [internal mode](#internal-mode), removing dependencies on Auth0, and sourcing users and directory metadata within FiftyOne Teams.
+These steps are only required to run FiftyOne Teams in [internal mode](#internal-mode) and can be skipped if using Auth0 (legacy mode).

 1. Login to the SuperUser UI to configure your Authentication Provider / Identity Provider